kubernetes/community/contributors/design-proposals/statefulset-update.md

 #### History Maintenance
-In order to prevent the revision history of the StatefulSet from exceeding memory or storage limits, the StatefulSet controller will periodically prune its revision history so that no more that `.Spec.RevisionHisotryLimit` non-live versions of target Object state are preserved.
+In order to prevent the revision history of the StatefulSet from exceeding memory or storage limits, the StatefulSet controller will periodically prune its revision history so that no more that `.Spec.RevisionHistoryLimit` non-live versions of target Object state are preserved.

 ### Update Completion
 The criteria for update completion is as follows.

 1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `OnDeleteStatefulSetStrategyType` then no version tracking is performed.
-It this case an update can never be in progress.
+In this case, an update can never be in progress.
 1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionStatefulSetStrategyType` updates can not complete.
 The version indicated `.Status.UpdateRevision` will only be applied to Pods with ordinals